We Hit the Road

 They asked us if we were there for the festival.
 We said we were.
 They asked us which movies we liked so far.
 We said all of them.

-A small debate about a particularly outrageous film started.
-We all got excited and couldn’t stop talking about the social implications of this or the political message of that or the artistic value of so–and–so.
-What a huge racket that was.
-When whomever we were talking to stopped paying attention, because he got distracted by something someone else said to him, we would just turn to face another participant of our noise party to keep expanding on our opinion about the banality of this–work–and–such–and–this.
+A small debate about a particular film started.
+We all got excited and couldn’t stop talking about the social implications of this or the political message of that or the artistic value of so-and-so.
+When whomever we were talking to stopped paying attention, because he got distracted by something someone else said to him, we would just turn to face another participant of our noise party to keep expanding on our opinion about the banality of this-work-and-such-and-this.
 All of this without pausing for a second to catch our breaths.

 Three other people joined the group.
 They were girls.
-I turned to see them, wondering who they might be, and my hart sank.
-She was there… the girl with the wonderful green hair and thick–rimmed glasses was there, standing right beside me with a huge smile and a face that screamed, “I wonder what these idiots are talking about.”
+I turned to see them, wondering who they might be, and there she was… the girl with the wonderful green hair and thick-rimmed glasses, standing right beside me with a huge smile and a face that said, “I wonder what these idiots are talking about.”

 They knew these girls.
-We said hi.
-I said hi, taking particular and special care to each and every letter that made up the words that came out of my mouth, as if by doing this I would impress her, or be more in sync or whatever you call it, with her.
+I said hi, taking particular and special care to each and every letter that made up the words that came out of my mouth, as if by doing this I would impress her, or be more in sync with her.
 I immediately forgot the other girls’ names, but I struggled to keep hers long enough to remember what it was until I was sober again.
 “My name is Daniela,” she said, smiling.
 “I am Arturo,” I said, smiling.
-We kissed each other on the cheek, which is a very un–American thing to do, but a very Mexican thing to do.
+We kissed each other on the cheek, which is a very un-American thing to do, but a very Mexican thing to do.